How to get a Tourist Visa for China in Hong Kong (2018)

 I’ve got some good news and some bad news for you.
 The bad news: Your visa will be much more expensive than it is for any other nationality.
 The good news: you can apply for a 10-year multiple entry visa that allows you to go back to China as often as you want for 10 years.
 Unlike the standard tourist visa, a “Duration of Each Stay” of 60 days is no problem at all.
 The 10-year visa is the exact same price as a regular Single Entry visa if you’re from the U.S., so you should definitely apply for it, even if you don’t plan on using it again!
 (Just write “10-year multiple entry” in the “Other” field of section 2.2 of the application form.)

-Both my girlfriend and I initially requested 35 days in our application, because that’s exactly how long we wanted to stay in mainland China.
+Both of us initially requested 35 days in our application, because that’s exactly how long we wanted to stay in mainland China.
 In her case (US passport, applying for the 10-year multiple entry visa), the employee at the Visa Center replaced the 35 with a 60 during our submission—no problem for Americans.

 For me (German passport, applying for a regular Single Entry tourist visa), however, the employee crossed out “35”, replaced it with a “30” and asked me to sign for the change.
 I asked if there was any way to get a duration of 60 days and he said “no”—I would have to extend my visa by another 30 days about a week before the first one would expire.
 There are lengthy discussions on the web about how and where a visa extension can be done.
 I accepted my fate and signed.
 But four days later, when we picked up our passports, my visa actually had a “Duration of Stay” of 60 days.
 Hurray!